 The Preliminary Hearing stage of a criminal case is a very important part of a criminal case that requires the services of an experienced and knowledgeable criminal defense lawyer.
 There’s several reasons why you need a good lawyer for a Preliminary Hearing.
 First of all, it’s the first chance that you and your lawyer will get to confront the state and challenge their case.
 It’s the first chance that the state gets to show their cards and test the strengths of their case.
 It’s an opportunity for you and your lawyer to see what evidence the state has and what they don’t have against you.
 A court reporter will be recording all the questions asked and the answers provided by the witnesses.
 If a witness changes their story at trial, the statements made by the witness at the Preliminary Hearing can be used to show that they are not telling the truth.
 A second reason that it is important to have an experienced and knowledgeable Preliminary Hearing criminal defense lawyer by your side at a Preliminary Hearing is because if the state is unable to meet the strict time requirements in which to hold a Preliminary Hearing, and the State is forced to SOL their case, an experienced and knowledgeable Preliminary Hearing criminal defense lawyer will know what to do to start the clock ticking on limiting the amount of time that the state has to indict you by a Grand Jury.

 The conduct of a Preliminary Hearing varies from County to County and from Courthouse to Courthouse.
 Generally, Preliminary Hearings are short and relaxed rules of evidence apply.
-Preliminary Hearings are much more common in Cook County whereas they are much less likely in DuPage County and Kane County.
-DuPage County and Kane County rarely hold Preliminary Hearings in felony cases.
+Preliminary Hearings are much more common in Cook County whereas they are much less likely in DuPage County, Kane County, and Lake County.
+DuPage County, Kane County, and Lake County rarely hold Preliminary Hearings in felony cases.
 They regularly go to Grand Juries to indict defendants in criminal cases.

 Illinois Preliminary Hearing Statute, 725 ILCS 5/109-3.